Last updated: November 16, 2017 By Ethan Green

-- No GPS feature for activity tracking unless connected to your phone.
+- There isn’t a GPS feature for activity tracking, unless connected to your phone.

 The heart rate monitor is accurate, helping to provide you with more accurate sleep data.
 It’s also useful for activity tracking and keeping an eye on your heart rate throughout the day.

 Fitbit appear to be trying hard to improve the accuracy of the sleep tracking, and it’s interesting to see that they’ve now decided to tackle the difficult challenge of accurately providing sleep stage tracking in wearable devices.